-We have developed and maintains a quality management system for medical devices intended to ensure quality of our products and activities.
-The system is designed to be in compliance with regulations in many different jurisdictions, including the QSR mandated by the FDA in the United States and the requirements of the AIMD Directive in the European Union, including the international standard ISO13485 required by the member states in Europe that recognize the CE-Mark, as well as Israel, New Zealand and Australia.
-The FDA issued a Notice of Proposed Rulemaking in February 2022 describing revisions to the QSR to harmonize it with ISO13485.
-However, it is not clear when the FDA plans to issue a Final Rule to implement the harmonized regulations.
+We have developed and maintain a quality management system for medical devices intended to ensure quality of our products and activities.
+The system is designed to be in compliance with regulations in many different jurisdictions, including the QSR mandated by the FDA in the United States and the requirements of the AIMDD in the European Union, including the international standard ISO 13485 required by the member states in Europe that recognize the CE-Mark, as well as Israel, New Zealand and Australia.
+The FDA issued a final rule on January 31, 2024 describing revisions to the QSR to harmonize it with ISO 13485:2016.
+The harmonized regulations, which will be called the Quality Management System Regulation, or QMSR, will become effective on February 2, 2026.

 Compliance with regulations for quality management systems for medical device companies is time consuming and costly, and there are changes in such regulations from time to time.
-For example, the latest version of ISO13485, ISO13485:2016, aims to harmonize the requirements of ISO13485 with the requirements of the AIMD Directive.
+For example, the latest version of ISO 13485, ISO 13485:2016, aims to harmonize the requirements of ISO 13485 with the requirements of the AIMDD.
 While management believes that we are compliant with existing quality management system regulations for medical device companies as of the date of this Annual Report, it is possible that we may be found to be noncompliant with new or existing regulations in the future.
 In addition, we may be found to be noncompliant as a result of future changes in, or interpretation of, the regulations for quality systems.
-If we do not achieve compliance or subsequently become noncompliant, the regulatory authorities may require that we take appropriate action to address non- conformance issues identified in a regulatory audit, and may, if we do not take such corrective actions in a timely manner, withdraw marketing clearance, or require product recall or take other enforcement action.
+If we do not achieve compliance or subsequently become noncompliant, the regulatory authorities may require that we take appropriate action to address non-conformance issues identified in a regulatory audit, and may, if we do not take such corrective actions in a timely manner, withdraw marketing clearance, or require product recall or take other enforcement action.

-Our external vendors must, in general, also comply with the quality systems regulations and ISO13485.
-Any of our external vendors may become noncompliant with quality systems regulations or ISO13485, which could result in enforcement action by regulatory authorities, including, for example a warning letter from the FDA or a requirement to withdraw from the market or suspend distribution, or export or use of products manufactured by one or more of our vendors.
+Our external vendors must, in general, also comply with the quality systems regulations and ISO 13485.
+Any of our external vendors may become noncompliant with quality systems regulations or ISO 13485, which could result in enforcement action by regulatory authorities, including, for example a warning letter from the FDA or a requirement to withdraw from the market or suspend distribution, or export or use of products manufactured by one or more of our vendors.

-Any change or modification to a device (including changes to the manufacturing process) may require supplemental filings to regulatory authorities or new submissions for marketing authorization or certification (depending on the jurisdiction) and must be made in compliance with appropriate quality system regulations (such as the QSR for the United States and the AIMD Directive and the MDR for Europe), which may cause interruption to or delays in the marketing and sale of our products.
+Any change or modification to a device (including changes to the manufacturing process) may require supplemental filings to regulatory authorities or new submissions for marketing authorization or certification (depending on the jurisdiction) and must be made in compliance with appropriate quality system regulations (such as the QSR for the United States and the AIMDD and the MDR for Europe), which may cause interruption to or delays in the marketing and sale of our products.
 Regulations and laws regarding the manufacture and sale of AIMDs are subject to future changes, as are administrative interpretation and policies of regulatory agencies.
 If we fail to comply with such laws and regulations where we would intend to market the Genio system, we could be subject to enforcement action including recall of our device, withdrawal of approval, authorization, certification or clearance and civil and criminal penalties.
 If any of these events occur, it may materially and adversely affect our business, financial condition, results of operations and prospects.

-Active implantable medical devices such as the Genio system carry risks associated with the surgical procedure for implant or removal of the device, use of the device, or the therapy delivered by the device.
+Active implantable medical devices such as the Genio system carry risks associated with the surgical procedure for implant or removal of the device, use of the device, or the therapy delivered by the device